glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/navigation.md

 ![Glyph tile edit states](../img/glyph-tile-state-colors.png)

 - **Blue**: is the currently selected item.
 - **Black**: is a regular item (that was previously created and saved).
- - **Purple**: is an item that unsaved edits (recently edited).
+- **Purple**: is an item that has unsaved edits (recently edited).
 - **Green**: is an 'empty' item.
 This item was created, but no edits were made to it.
 There is an option in Settings > App that toggles whether or not these items are exported to fonts.
 - **Gray**: For characters, these are characters in the current Character Range that have not been created yet.

 ### Panel Chooser